 Coded elements have bindings that link from the element to a definition of the set of possible codes the element may contain.
 The binding identifies the definition of the set of possible codes and controls how tightly the set of the possible codes is interpreted.

 The set of possible codes is either a formal reference to a ValueSet resource, which may be version specific, or a general reference to some web content that defines a set of codes.
 The second is most appropriate where a set of values is defined by some external standard (such as mime types).
-Alternatively, where the binding is incomplete (e.g. under development) just a text description of the possible codes can be provided.
+Alternatively, where the binding is incomplete (e.g., under development) just a text description of the possible codes can be provided.

 Bindings have a property that defines how the strongly implementations are required to use the set of codes.
 See Binding Strength.